AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/sftp.md

  </tbody>
 </table>

-After entering the connection information, click **Continue**to establish a connection.
+After entering the connection information, click **Continue** to establish a connection.

 ## SFTP modules and their fields

 When you configure SFTP modules, Workfront Fusion displays the fields listed below.
 Along with these, additional SFTP fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)